 - Guides: TiCH low-profile stripping guides

 - Grips: Heavy duty cork with composite inserts

 - Reel Seat: Anodized black aluminum.

 Thinking about a lighter weight full spey?
 Check out the ECHO Full Spey.

 Need help setting up your spey/switch rod?
-Check out this helpful page ECHO put together just for you: Heads, Tips, and Headaches: Setting Up Your Spey Rod
+Check out this helpful page ECHO put together just for you: How to Choose and Set Up Your Spey Lines.

 ECHO Rod & Reel Maintenance